flatiron/director/README.md

 A client side router provides state management.
 What?
 A route is a URL.
 A state is the active data and appearance of the application.
 So when the url changes, the router performs some work and then the application mutates, but doesn't have to reload the page.
-This is especially great for making web sites feel more responsive, like desktop apps.<br/><br/>
+This is especially great for making web sites feel more responsive, like desktop apps.

 How
 ===